vlazed/outline-shader/README.md

 [![Preview](https://img.youtube.com/vi/pENsg6CckkU/0.jpg)](https://www.youtube.com/watch?v=pENsg6CckkU)

 This adds a shader which outlines the world.
+You can find this addon in the Post Process Tab > Shaders > Outline (vlazed)

 ### Features